 Blooming Rhododendron Forests

-Spring is the time of the year when you get to see the forests and villages blooming in various colors of flowers.
+Spring is the time of the year when you get to see the forests and villages blooming in various colours of flowers.
 During Autumn trek, the green forest starts to turn golden with dried leaves on the ground giving you a feeling of happy-sad.

 Autumn is also the time when farmers harvest their crops.
 You get to see farmlands covered with fully-grown crops in villages along the trail.
-During you trek, as you walk past villages, you will get to witness the traditional methods of harvesting crops used by farmers in Nepal.
+During your trek, as you walk past villages, you will get to witness the traditional methods of harvesting crops used by farmers in Nepal.

 Festivals and Celebrations

-The biggest festival in Nepal, Dashain, and Tihar in the month of October makes the streets and villages vibrant with flowers, lights, local markets, and colors.
+The biggest festival in Nepal, Dashain, and Tihar in the month of October makes the streets and villages vibrant with flowers, lights, local markets, and colours.
 People celebrate these festivals with great enthusiasm and the celebration usually starts during mid-October.
 You also get to be a part of New Year according to the Nepalese calendar which falls in the month of April in spring.
 During these festivals, you get to witness varied ways of celebrating festivals in cities and villages.